At What Cost? The true cost and value of security risk management (Dublin 2025)

 With these challenges in sight, Insecurity Insight has published a novel handbook on security risk management tailored specifically for the health sector.
 The Handbook on Risk Management of Violence against Healthcare in Situations of Insecurity and Conflict offers a comprehensive and practical approach to understanding, assessing, and managing the security risks faced by health services in conflict and insecure environments.

-The session will aim at providing pragmatic insights, based on case studies and group work, onto the challenges to manage security and to incorporate comprehensive security risk management into humanitarian health responses.
-It will also enhance knowledge of participants on minimal standards, ethical constraints and best practices in security risk management for health services.
+The session aims to provide pragmatic insights, based on case studies and group work, into the challenges to manage security and to incorporate comprehensive security risk management into humanitarian health responses.
+It also enhances knowledge of participants on minimal standards, ethical constraints and best practices in security risk management for health services.
 Click here for the full description of this event.

 Facilitator: Trócaire